-I am a PhD Researcher at the University of Birmingham.
-My research focuses on Metaphysics, Epistemology, and the Philosophy of Science.
+I recently completed my PhD at the University of Birmingham.
+I am interested in Metaphysics, Epistemology, Philosophy of Science, and metaphilosophy.

 I also run the Philosophy Journal Insight Project which aims to improve the transparency of journal practices and operations.You can contact me at [email protected]